anushkax2311/SmartSupplyChain/README.md

 Global supply chains lose **$1.5 trillion annually** to disruptions.
 73% of logistics managers say their systems are **purely reactive** — they find out about delays only after they have already cascaded into missed SLAs.
 Indian freight loses **₹4.8 lakh crore per year** to inefficiency.
 Existing enterprise tools cost ₹40 lakh+/year and still cannot predict or self-heal.

-**ChainGuard AI solves this** with a closed-loop system that predicts disruptions before they happen, routes around them automatically, and explains every decision in plain English.
+**RouteSense solves this** with a closed-loop system that predicts disruptions before they happen, routes around them automatically, and explains every decision in plain English.

 ---

 ## Solution

-ChainGuard AI is a **5-phase intelligent supply chain control tower** that:
+RouteSense is a **5-phase intelligent supply chain control tower** that:

 - Tracks live shipments across Indian NH highway corridors in real time via WebSocket
 - Predicts delay probability, risk level, and updated ETA every 4 seconds